vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

-4. This which with love has been declared by Bhagavan Vishnu to Vishvaksena is known as Arta-prapatti (the pro- patti of the miserable); and it has five accessories (angas).
+4. This which with love has been declared by Bhagavan Vishnu to Vishvaksena is known as Arta-prapatti (the propatti of the miserable); and it has five accessories (angas).
 </details>